Ten-man Belgium win to send South Korea home

 Needing to win and for the result in the other match to go their way, Korea pressed throughout the first half and came close to a breakthrough when Ki Sung-yueng had a rasping long-range shot brilliantly saved by keeper Thibaut Courtois.

-At the other end, Dries Mertens missed a golden chance for Belgium eight meters from goal when he shot well over.
+At the other end, Dries Mertens missed a golden chance for Belgium eight metres from goal when he shot well over.

 Once again it was a far from convincing display from a team that many consider to be "dark horses" to go all the way in Brazil, with a host of exciting talent at its disposal.